-Some Writing Arts courses are open to all Moravian College students as electives, and these courses are great supplements to the writing-intensive courses offered in other majors.
-The English Department regularly offers the following 200-level Writing Arts courses (linked to previous versions of syllabi):
+Some Writing Arts courses are open to all Moravian University students as electives, and these courses are great supplements to the writing-intensive courses offered in other majors.
+The English Department regularly offers the following Writing Arts courses:

 - Intro to Creative Writing (M6)